Extending Mathematical Understanding (EMU) – Middle Years (Years 3 to 6) Intervention Specialist Teacher course

 - A minimum qualification of BEd degree or equivalent, with at least two years teaching experience, and you must be a highly effective mathematics teacher with potential for professional leadership.

 - You should be familiar with, and have a working knowledge of, the Mathematics Assessment Interview (also known as the Mathematics Online Interview and the Early Years Numeracy Interview).

-- You must have completed the Extending Mathematical Understanding (EMU) Early Years (Prep to Year 2) Specialist Teacher program or your school must be teaching EMU in the Early Years and currently have an EMU Specialist teacher.
+- You must have completed the Extending Mathematical Understanding (EMU) Early Years (Prep to Year 2) Specialist Teacher course, OR

-Upon completion of all aspects of the program, you will receive a certificate and Extending Mathematical Understanding (EMU) accreditation from the Faculty of Education, Monash University.
+Upon completion of all aspects of the program, you will receive a certificate and Extending Mathematical Understanding (EMU) Middle Years accreditation from the Faculty of Education, Monash University.

 Accredited EMU Specialist teachers who complete this program are not required to complete the Ongoing Professional Learning program for the applicable year.